ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 Report and define additional information on units in the CSV Data Dictionary (CSV_dd.csv).

-Represent data with units of measurement approved by the International System of Units (SI), derived units (e.g., degree Celsius).
+Represent data with units of measurement approved by the International System of Units (SI) or derived units (e.g., degree Celsius).
 Non-SI units are accepted for use and should be defined and referenced in the CSV Data Dictionary (CSV_dd.csv).

 Example with units on a second row in the data matrix.
 Visualized in Excel.